kianenigma/what-blockchain-actually/content/Content/What/Blockchain-based Authorities.md

 Conversely, the **land registry** is a **real-world form of authority**.
 Such an authority needs to be able to know if a land exists, who owns it, and crucially, enforce the ownership of it through some law enforcement means, if need be.
 ### Oracle Problem
-The often overlooked reality is: blockchains are *obviously* digital systems. **For a digital system, inspection of and updating the real world is (nearly) impossible to do *independently***.
+The often overlooked reality is: blockchains are obviously digital systems. **For a digital system, inspection of and updating the real world is (nearly) impossible to do *independently***.
 This difficulty, specifically when it comes to reading information from the real world, is referred to as the [[Oracle Problem]].

 ```mermaid
 flowchart
 	DS[Digital System] --"write ❌"--> RW[Real World] --"read ❌"--> DS
 ```

-As an example, a digital system, such as a blockchain, has no practical way to *independently* understand if a piece of land exists, and to whom it belongs.
-Moreover, a digital system cannot meaningfully enforce that "*Alice should from now on own this land that formerly belonged to Bob*".
-Sure, the system can create a digital piece of data that says so, but so long as it is not enforced in the real world, it is meaningless.
+As an example, a digital authority like Bitcoin has no practical way to *independently* understand if a piece of land exists, and to whom it belongs.
+Moreover, Bitcoin cannot meaningfully enforce that "*Alice should from now on own this land that formerly belonged to Bob*".
+Sure, it can create a digital piece of data that says so, but so long as it is not enforced in the real world, it is meaningless.

+Contrary, Bitcoin has full independent authority, with both read and write permission, over its own _digital token_ BTC.
+To transfer BTC tokens from Alice to Bob, Bitcoin is operating over its sphere of authority.

 This is why real-world authorities are backed by some form of ***law enforcement unit***, such as the police and military, as noted in [[What Is This All About?]].
-No blockchain-based system yet has a real-world law enforcement body behind it[^1].
+No blockchain-based system yet has a real-world law enforcement body behind it[^1]

-In contrast, blockchains can effortlessly be [[Trustless]] on use-cases whose state is purely digital. **This property demonstrates why Decentralized Finance ([[DeFi]] for short) is such a successful use-case for blockchains**.
-Assuming a free and open internet[^2], DeFi has no dependency on any real-world information.
 ### The Weakest Link
 This is NOT to say that no blockchain-based system should attempt to tackle any real-world use-case.
 But we should acknowledge that there is a high chance of creating a system with a single point of failure here.